serhii-londar/MVYSideMenu/README.md

 }
 ```

-You can also initialize with your custom options:
+You can also initialize it with your custom options:

 ```objective-c
 MVYSideMenuOptions *options = [[MVYSideMenuOptions alloc] init];